-DISCUSSION
+CONCLUSION AND DISCUSSION

-The value chain management in the study can be summarized as follows: Purchases/procurement, outbound logistics, human resource management, infrastructure of the organization, and technological development affected a competitive advantage with significance (p<0.01).
+The value chain management in the study can be summarized as follows:

+Purchases/ procurement, outbound logistics, human resource management, infrastructure of the organization, and technological development affected a competitive advantage with a significance (p<0.01).
 The findings were in accordance with the literary review on the value chain by Porter (2008).
 Attention is focused on the primary activities and supportive ones to create the capability in the business competition.
-The primary activities are directly responsible for added value for commodities whereas the supportive activities help the main activities (Robert, 2010).
+The primary activities are directly responsible for added value for commodities whereas the supportive activities help the main activities.

-The main or primary activities which remained to be further developed were input, production, operation or production processes, marketing and sales, and services.
+Nanua, Nithichaianan & Supannafri (2020) found that the main or primary activities which remained to be further developed were input, production, operation or production processes, marketing and sales, and services.
 The activities in question did not have an effect on the competitive advantage.

 Regarding the results on the competitive advantage in four aspects: differentiation, cost leadership, quick response and specific marketing orientation, a majority of correspondents in the study had a positive view.
 It indicates that the competitive advantage had an effect on the community enterprise, that is, the silk product from local wisdom.
-The result found was in line with the works of Agyapong et al. (2016); Karami et al. (2015); and Oyewobi et al. (2015).
+The result found was in line with the works of Agyapong, Ellis & Domeher (2016); Karami, Sahebalzamani & Sarabi (2015); Oyewobi, Windapo & James (2015).
 The following factors i.e., competitive advantage in management cost, business cost, customer cost, differentiation, commodities, differences in services, differences in personnel, images, specific groups, differences in products and geographic differences had an effect on the business operation.